charliewag/FinalProj60872/README.md

 ---

-#### Step 4 — Score documents with the LLM
+#### Step 4 - Score documents with the LLM

 Requires Ollama running.
-Supports resuming — re-running skips already-scored documents.
+Supports resuming where re-running skips already-scored documents.

 **Three-axis scorer** (used for model training and figures):
 Scores each document on TECHNICAL (0–4), PSEUDO_TECHNICAL (0–4), and POLITICAL (0–4).